discipleofhamilton/discipleofhamilton.github.io/source/about/index.md

    <font face="Times New Roman">**Team Leader**,  Feb.
 2016 - Nov.
 2016</font>

-   - <font face="Times New Roman">Learned and used the technologies of face recognition and pre-processing, and balanced the security and practicality of the system</font>
+   - <font face="Times New Roman">Learned and used the technologies and pre-processing of face recognition, and balanced the security and practicality of the system</font>
-   - <font face="Times New Roman">Built the software system containing face key(database) and face recognition, and ported it to Raspberry Pi.
-It sends a signal to relay to control the electromagnetic induction door lock</font>
+   - <font face="Times New Roman">Built the software system containing face key(database) and face recognition, and ported it to Raspberry Pi</font>

 ## <font face="Times New Roman">Skills</font>